 • Some meals and events in London

 Please note that travel to all modules, and accommodation in London, is not included in the fees.
-However, LSE does negotiate corporate rates with hotels near the School that students can benefit from and during some modules rooms may be available in some LSE Residencies.
+However, LSE has negotiated corporate rates with accommodation near the School that participants can take advantage of, and rooms may be available in some LSE Residencies.

-There are several payment options available to pay your fees once you are a registered student.
-Please contact the LSE Fees Office (email@example.com) with any questions.
+There is an application fee (currently £65) and a pre-registration fee of £1,500, payable once you have received your offer.
+The pre-registration fee will be deducted from your overall tuition fee, but is non-refundable in the event you do not enrol on the programme.
+There are several payment options available to pay your fees once you are a registered participant.
+Please contact the LSE Fees Office firstname.lastname@example.org with any questions.

-The LSE has a dedicated Financial Support Office, and we encourage you to check their website where you can find full details about the range of funding opportunities available to LSE Master’s students.
+The LSE has a dedicated Financial Support Office, and we encourage you to check their website.

-We provide customised professional development related to each student’s current employment role, and the programme can therefore be hugely beneficial to your company or organisation.
+We provide customised professional development related to each participant’s current employment role, and the programme can therefore be hugely beneficial to your company or organisation.

-We encourage you discuss this directly with your employer and make a case for their financial sponsorship if this is appropriate, as they will gain valuable return on their investment in sponsoring you.
+We encourage you to gain the support of your employer and make a case for their financial sponsorship if this is appropriate, as they will gain valuable return on their investment in sponsoring you.